How to Make Winning Decisions

 What follows may be quite different from what you’re used to.
 Set

-aside your expectations, take your time, and enjoy the ride.
+aside your preconceptions, take your time, and enjoy the ride.

 Can you think of a time when someone made inaccurate claims, perhaps